Football Manager

-Football Manager (also known as Worldwide Soccer Manager in North America from 2004 to 2008) is a series of football management simulation video games developed by British developer Sports Interactive and published by Sega.
+Football Manager, also known as Worldwide Soccer Manager in North America from 2004 to 2008, is a series of football management simulation video games developed by British developer Sports Interactive and published by Sega.
 The game began its life in 1992 as Championship Manager.
-However, following the break-up of their partnership with original publishers Eidos Interactive, triggered by the "fiasco" release of CM4 in 2003, Sports Interactive lost the naming rights to Eidos Interactive, but retained the game engine and data and re-branded the game Football Manager with their new publisher Sega.
-The latest version of Football Manager, titled Football Manager 2023, was released on 8 November 2022.
+Following the break-up of their partnership with original publishers Eidos Interactive, triggered by the fiasco release of Championship Manager 4 in 2003, Sports Interactive lost the naming rights to Eidos Interactive but retained the game engine and data, and re-branded the game Football Manager with their new publisher Sega.
+The penultimate version of Football Manager, titled Football Manager 2024, was released on 6 November 2023.
+Football Manager 2024 is the most played title in series history, clocking over 19 million players as of September 2025.
+Football Manager 25, originally intended for a November 2024 release, was cancelled in February 2025 after multiple delays.
+The most recent game in the series, Football Manager 26, was released on 4 November 2025.

 Main series

 Football Manager 2005

 On 12 February 2004, after splitting from publishers Eidos Interactive, it was announced that Sports Interactive, developers of the Championship Manager game, had retained the rights to the source code but not the rights to the title Championship Manager, which were held onto by Eidos (who previously acquired the brand rights from Domark upon their merger in 1995).
-These developments led to a further announcement that future Sports Interactive football management games would be released under the famous Football Manager brand name.
-Whilst the Championship Manager series would go on, Eidos no longer had any source code, or, indeed a developer for Championship Manager.
+These developments led to a further announcement that future Sports Interactive football management simulation games would be released under the famous Football Manager brand name.
+Whilst the Championship Manager series would go on, Eidos no longer had any source code or a developer for Championship Manager.

-Having been left without a publisher for its football management series, Sports Interactive teamed up with Sega and later, in April 2006, Sports Interactive was acquired completely by the publisher in a continuing trend of consolidation within the games industry.
+Having been left without a publisher for its football management series, Sports Interactive teamed up with Sega.
+In April 2006, Sports Interactive was acquired completely by the publisher in a continuing trend of consolidation within the games industry.
 The first game released under the newly acquired Football Manager brand was Football Manager 2005.
-Commonly known as "FM 2005", it competed directly with Championship Manager 5 from Eidos-funded Beautiful Game Studios.

-Football Manager 2005 included an updated user interface, a refined game engine, updated database and competition rules, pre and post-match information, international player news, cup summary news, a 2D match engine, coach reports on squads, jobcentre for non-playing positions, mutual contract termination, enhanced player loan options, manager "mind games" and various other features.

-Football Manager 2005 was released in the UK on 5 November 2004 – closely followed by releases in many other countries around the world – and it became the 5th fastest-selling PC game of all time (according to Eurogamer).
-The Macintosh version of the game came on the same dual format disk as the Windows version, so its sales were also included.
+Commonly known as FM 2005, it competed directly with Championship Manager 5 from Eidos-funded Beautiful Game Studios.
+Football Manager 2005 included an updated user interface, a refined game engine, updated database and competition rules, pre and post-match information, international player news, cup summary news, a 2D match engine, coach reports on squads, jobcentre for non-playing positions, mutual contract termination, enhanced player loan options, manager mind games, and various other features.
+Football Manager 2005 was released in the UK on 5 November 2004, closely followed by releases in many other countries around the world.
+The Macintosh (Mac) version of the game came on the same dual format disk as the Windows version, so its sales were also included.
+Football Manager 2005 became both the 5th fastest-selling PC game of all time and SEGA Europe's fastest selling game.